-The Early Western Chalukyas of Badami with whom it commenced.
-They ruled from about 500 to 750 A.D., when they were subjugated by the Rashtrakutas.
+- The Early Western Chalukyas of Badami with whom it commenced.
+They ruled from about 500-750 A.D., when they were subjugated by the Rashtrakutas.
 They waged frequent war with the Pallavas of the Tamil country.
-Their sculpture is represented by a Dvarapalika from Bijapur district.

-The Eastern Chalukyas of Vengi who ruled from about 600 to 1100 A.D.
-The first bay on the right of the first Hindu sculpture gallery is devoted to early sculpture from this dynasty, of about

-625-900 A.D., which is also represented by the pair of dvarapalakas (pl. iv) and elephants at the end of this gallery.

-The Rashtrakutas of Malkhed who in 784 A.D. conquered the Western Chalukyas and ruled over their territory for about 200 years.
+Their sculpture is represented by a Dvarapalika from Bijapur District. - The Eastern Chalukyas of Vengi who ruled from about 600-1,100 A.D.
+The first bay on the right of the first Hindu sculpture gallery is devoted to early sculpture from this dynasty, of about 625-900 A.D., which is also represented by the pair of dvarapalakas (pl. iv) and elephants at the end of this gallery. - The Rashtrakutas of Malkhed who in 784 A.D. conquered the Western Chalukyas and ruled over their territory for about 200 years.
 It was on Chalukyan art that their celebrated temples at Ellora were based.
-Their sculpture is represented by examples from a derelict Jain temple at Danavulapadu in Cuddapah district, which will be found in the Jain gallery.

-The Western Gangas of Talakad ruled from early times a kingdom to the south of the Chalukyan country.
+Their sculpture is represented by examples from a derelict Jain temple at Danavulapadu in Cuddapah District, which will be found in the Jain gallery. - The Western Gangas of Talakad ruled from early times a kingdom to the south of the Chalukyan country.
 They were finally conquered by the Cholas of Tanjore in about 1000 A.D.
-Their sculpture has not yet been properly studied, the only well-known example being the colossal monolithic image, 57 feet high, of the Jain ascetic Gomatesvara (-Bahubali, son of the first Tirthankara), on the top of a hill at Sravanabelgola, for which one of their generals of about the end of the tenth century A.D. was responsible.
+Their sculpture has not yet been properly studied, the only well known example being the colossal monolithic image, 57 feet high, of the Jain ascetic Gomatesvara (=Bahubali, son of the first tirthankara), on the top of a hill at Sravanabelgola, for which one of their generals of about the end of the tenth century A.D. was responsible. - The Nolambas of Hemavati ruled from about 700-1100 A.D. as feudatories, first of the Western Gangas (occasionally changing their allegience to the Rashtrakutas) and then of the Later

-The Nolambas of Hemavati ruled from about 700 to 1100 A.D. as feudatories, first of the Western Gangas (occasionally changing their allegiance to the Rashtrakutas) and then of the Later Western Chalukyas, their territory forming a buffer state between the two kingdoms.
+Western Chalukyas, their territory forming a buffer state between the two kingdoms.
 Only one of their kings achieved independence.
-Their sculpture is shown in the second bay of the first sculpture gallery, with a supplementary group in the second gallery.
-They claimed descent from the Pallavas, and though their sculpture is in Western Chalukyan style there are signs of Tamilian influence, especially in the treatment of Siva's hair.
+Their sculpture is shown in the second bay of the first Hindu gallery, with a supplementary group in the second gallery.
+They claimed descent from the Pallavas, and though in Western Chalukyan style there are signs of Tamilian influence in it, especially in the treatment of Siva's hair.

-The Later Western Chalukyas of Kalyan succeeded in regaining the Western Chalukyan kingdom from the Rashtrakutas in about 950 A.D., the last king of the dynasty dying a year or two before 1190.
-A few small sculptures, apparently attributable to the earlier and later parts respectively of this dynasty, are shown in front of the pillars on either side of the Nolamba bay.

-The Hoysalas of Dorasamudra were at first feudatories of the Western Chalukyas, but asserted their independence in 1117 A.D. and ruled till 1310 A.D. in what is now north-western Mysore, where they erected the temples of Belur, Halebid, Somnathpur, etc., richly sculptured in the Western Chalukyan tradition.
-The third bay is devoted to sculpture of their period.

-The Kakatiyas of Warangal were roughly contemporaneous with the Hoysalas and examples of their sculpture will be found in the same bay.
-They were originally feudatories of the Western Chalukyas, and as on the breaking up of the Eastern Chalukyan kingdom they established their independence in territory that had belonged to that dynasty, they brought Western Chalukyan traditions to meet Eastern Chalukyan ones, thus preparing the way for the development of the sculpture characteristic of the Telugu country to-day.
+- The Later Western Chalukyas of Kalyan succeeded in regaining the Western Chalukyan kingdom from the Rashtrakutas in about 950 A.D., the last king of the dynasty dying a year or two before 1190.
+A few small sculptures, apparently attributable to the earlier and later parts respectively of this dynasty, are shown in front of the pillars on either side of the Nolamba bay. - The Hoysalas of Dorasamudra were at first feudatories of the Western Chalukyas, but asserted their independence in 1117 A.D. and ruled till 1310 A.D. in what is now northwestern Mysore, where they erected the temples of Belur, Halibid, Somnathpur, etc., richly sculptured in the Western Chalukyan tradition.
+The third bay is devoted to sculpture of their period. - The Kakatiyas of Warangal were roughly contemporaneous with the Hoysalas, and examples of their sculpture will be found in the same bay.
+They were originally feudatories of the Western Chalukyas, and as on the breaking up, of the Eastern Chalukyan kingdom they established their independence in territory that had belonged to that dynasty, they brought Western Chalukyan traditions to meet Eastern Chalukyan ones, thus preparing the way for the development of the sculpture characteristic of the Telugu country to-day.